surya-narayanan/surya-narayanan.github.io/art.md

 17. Vivek (Reason): Woke me to the Indian left
 18. Paris, Texas: Slow, but interesting character development
 19: 8 1/2: Really good.
 Slow, deep, thoughtful, meta.
+20. The Piano Teacher: Critics noted it as dark.
+I agree, but praise the acting and story.
+21. Oldboy- the korean version.
+Easily one of my favorite movies.
+22. Tokyo Story- havent watched the last 20 mins, but till then, again a favorite
+23. Tampopo- Also one of my favorite movies

 <!-- I enjoy art.
 If you enjoy any of these pieces, let me know.
 I want to know that I am in good company.